HIV (Human Immunodeficiency Virus) InfectionSkip to the navigation

 Blood tests for HIV

-HIV is diagnosed when antibodies to HIV are found in the blood.
-The two main blood tests are:
+HIV is diagnosed when HIV antibodies or antigens are found in the blood.

 Until you know the results of your test: